Energy and Copper Theft

 If you suspect an energy theft has occurred, call us at 888-DIAL-PNM so we can investigate.
 You may contact us anonymously; all information is kept confidential.

 Copper theft is a national issue that plagues residents, utilities and businesses every year.
 High copper prices entice criminals to steal metals from homes, businesses, scrap sites, and utilities.
-Not only is copper theft illegal and costs customers thousands of dollars to replace, but it also poses a serious safety hazard to the public.
+Not only is copper theft illegal and can sometimes cost customers thousands of dollars to replace, but it also poses a serious safety hazard to the public.

-Thieves recklessly steal copper and leave electrical wires and equipment damaged an exposed.
+Thieves recklessly steal copper, leaving electrical wires and equipment damaged and exposed.
 Customers pose a risk of shock or electrocution if they were to come in contact with these wires, and the situation puts PNM employees at risk as well.
 Streetlights are a popular place for criminals to steal copper from, but the result leads to severely damaged wiring and equipment that can take weeks to replace, and cause streetlight outages.
-When thieves risk stealing from PNM properties like substations, the results can be deadly and cause extreme damage to electrical equipment, and result in power outages affecting PNM customers.
+When thieves risk stealing from PNM properties like substations, the results can be deadly and cause extreme damage to electrical equipment, resulting in power outages affecting PNM customers.

 How can you help?

 PNM works diligently with local law enforcement to prevent this crime, but we ask that customers keep an eye out for copper theft in their areas.
 We have proudly been collaborating with Albuquerque Metropolitan Crime Stoppers for many years to fund tips that lead to copper theft arrests.
 Copper theft is costing Albuquerque taxpayers thousands of dollars yearly, and arrests are paramount to preventing this costly crime.
 If anyone has information on copper theft they can call Crime Stoppers at (505) 843-STOP (7867).
 Anonymous tips can also be submitted at P3tips.com.